 A variety of diagnostics are available to maintain secure operation.
 These diagnostics include cryptographic mechanisms, critical functions and environmental monitoring.
-In addition the module supports a local loop-back mode to aid in diagnosing network connectivity.
-Log files are maintained in the Datacryptor® 100M Ethernet and can be viewed or printed.
+In addition the module supports a local loop back mode to aid in diagnosing network connectivity.
+Log files are maintained in the Datacryptor® Gig Ethernet and can be viewed or printed.

-If the Datacryptor® 100M Ethernet is faulty, as indicated by the failure of a self-test diagnostic, it will render itself inoperable until the fault is rectified.
+If the Datacryptor® Gig Ethernet is faulty, as indicated by the failure of a self-test diagnostic, it will render itself inoperable until the fault is rectified.

-Power-Up Tests On power-up Known Answer Tests (KAT) are performed on all cryptographic algorithms and on the Pseudo Random Number Generator.
+Power-Up Tests On power-up known answer tests (KAT) are performed on all cryptographic algorithms and the pseudo-random number generator.
 In addition the integrity of all firmware is checked.